BP (BP) Q4 2024 earnings summary

 Financial highlights

-Operating cash flow for 2024 was $27.3 billion; adjusted EBITDA was $38.0 billion, down $5.7 billion from 2023 due to lower refining margins and trading results.
+Operating cash flow for 2024 was $27.3 billion; adjusted EBITDA was $38.0 billion, down $5.7 billion year-over-year due to lower refining margins and trading results, partially offset by higher upstream production.

 Underlying replacement cost profit for 2024 was $8.9 billion, down from $13.8 billion in 2023; Q4 underlying RC profit was $1.2 billion, with an IFRS headline loss of $2.0 billion after $3.1–$3.4 billion in adverse adjusting items.

-Dividend per share increased by 10% year-over-year to 8 cents; $7 billion in share buybacks for 2024, including $1.75 billion in Q4.
+Dividend per share increased by 10% to 8 cents; $7 billion in share buybacks completed in 2024.

-Net debt at year-end was $23.0 billion, up from $20.9 billion in 2023, with gearing at 22.7%.
+Net debt at year-end was $23.0 billion, up from $20.9 billion, including impacts from acquisitions and hybrid bond issuance.

 Outlook and guidance